matsui528/faiss_tips/build.md

 - For SIMD, we'll use NEON instead of AVX2.

 ### BLAS: BLAS-openmp
-We cannot install Intel MKL for ARM by pip.
+We cannot install Intel MKL for ARM by apt.
 So an easy way is to use openblas-openmp.
 ```bash
 sudo apt install -y libopenblas-openmp-dev
 ```